pmitros/school-committee/README.md

 Ideas I support, but not in my platform
 -----------------

-These are things I believe in, will support, but which may be out of school committee control:
+These are things I believe in, will work towards, but which may be out of school committee control:

 * **Universal pre-K**.
 We might not be able to do this without city council, but we do have the power to do a better job of engaging